Are you planning your Budva trip and wondering about the best things to do in Budva in one day (or two)? Then this post is perfect for you.

 It is a lovely city, and I hope you will enjoy it as much as I did, and this quick guide has helped you plan your Budva trip!

-So, do you plan your Kotor trip and thus want to find out about the best things to do in Kotor in one day?
+So, do you plan your Kotor itinerary and thus want to find out about the best things to do in Kotor in one day?
 Or do you plan on staying longer?
 Read on and find out how to spend one day in Kotor or even two days.

 Situated in the southeastern part of the Bay of Kotor beneath Mount Lovcen, Kotor looks amazing!